AdobeDocs/experience-manager-cloud-service.en/help/operations/removal-generic-lucene-index.md

 As such, the query falls back on the 'generic fulltext' index where all the included properties are marked as analysed by the wildcard match at `/oak:index/lucene-2/indexRules/nt:base/properties/prop`.

-Customer Action Required : marking the `jcr:content/metadata/@cq:tags` property as 'analyzed' in a custom version of the damAssetLucene index will result in this query being handled by this index, and no WARN will be logged.
+**Customer Action Required :** marking the `jcr:content/metadata/@cq:tags` property as 'analyzed' in a custom version of the damAssetLucene index will result in this query being handled by this index, and no WARN will be logged.

 ### Author

 In addition to queries in customer application servlets, OSGI components and rendering scripts there can be a number of author-specific usages of the 'generic lucene' index.

 #### Reference search

 Historically the 'generic lucene' index has been used to support 'reference search' (searching for content which contains references to another content path).
 Such queries should already have moved to use the new '/oak:index/pathreference' index.
-Customer Action Required : no customer action required.

 #### Pathfield picker search

 AEM includes a custom dialog component (Sling resource type 'granite/ui/components/coral/foundation/form/pathfield') which provides a browser (picker) for selecting another AEM path.
 The default pathfield picker (used when no custom 'pickerSrc' property defined in content structure) renders a search bar in the popup dialog box.
 The node types against which to search-against can be specified using the 'nodeTypes' property.

 At present, if no 'nodeTypes' property present, the underlying search query will use the 'nt:base' nodetype, and thus is likely to use the 'generic lucene' index (typically logging the WARN messages shown below).